-Students agree only s/he and the other students assigned to his/her room/apartment may occupy that room/apartment and there shall be no sub-letting or unauthorized use of any space without permission from the Office of Residential Life and Education.
+Students agree only they and the other students assigned to their room/apartment may occupy that room/apartment and there shall be no sub-letting or unauthorized use of any space without permission from the Office of Residential Life and Education.
 This includes moving from one room or apartment to another without specific permission from the Office of Residential Life and Education.
 Education.